irakli15/chat-app/README.md

 Rough development path:
 - Start out with basic REST backend
-- Migrate backend to SpringWebflux and reactive RESTful
 - Write simple front-end between these two steps, shouldn't neet changing between them.
 - Turn backend into a microservice and containerize it, use messaging to sync data between instances (all of them will have the same data for now).